nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_change_of_address.md

 ### EMS-MessageHeader-1

-The messageHeader resource included as part of the event message SHALL conform to the [EMS-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/EMS-MessageHeader-1) constrained FHIR profile and the additional population guidance as per the table bellow:
+The MessageHeader resource included as part of the event message SHALL conform to the [EMS-MessageHeader-1](https://fhir.nhs.uk/STU3/StructureDefinition/EMS-MessageHeader-1) constrained FHIR profile and the additional population guidance as per the table bellow:

 | Element | Cardinality | Additional Guidance |
 | --- | --- | --- |